-When you make an appeal, we review the coverage decision we have made to check to see if we were following all of the rules properly.
+When you appeal a decision for the first time, this is called a Level 1 Appeal.
+In this appeal, we review the coverage decision we made to check to see if we were following all of the rules properly.
 Your appeal is handled by different reviewers than those who made the original unfavorable decision.
 When we have completed the review we give you our decision.
+Under certain circumstances, which we discuss later, you can request an expedited or "fast coverage decision" or fast appeal of a coverage decision.